jimxzai/eos/README.md

 * (_Experimental_): Non-linear fitting cost functions using Ceres for shape, camera, blendshapes and the colour model (needs Ceres to be installed separately)

 An experimental model viewer to visualise 3D Morphable Models and blendshapes is available [here](https://github.com/patrikhuber/eos-model-viewer).
+# steps to build in Clion:
+cmake to generate makefile for Eclipse import project from makefile into Clion.

 ## Usage